VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/fc.rst.txt

 ++++++++++++++++++++++++++++
 Configuring your FC Run
 ++++++++++++++++++++++++++++
-Two   FC   algorithms   areimplemented  in  OCSANA+.
+Two   FC   algorithms   are implemented  in  OCSANA+.
 Mochizuki  et  al.  (2013)  mathematically identified the FC set to be comprised of the network’s minimal FVS.
-The FVS of a network is defined as the minimal set of nodes whose removalwould leave a graph without cycles.
+The FVS of a network is defined as the minimal set of nodes whose removal would leave a graph without cycles.
 Later, an extended FC control version adding the the network’s source nodes was been proposed by Zañudo et al. (2017).